Re1K4/PyAutomation/README.md

 # Name
-PyGameBot
+PyAutomation

 ## Overview
-This is a generic game bot program template using PyAutoGui and OpenCV.
+This is a template for a generic automation program using PyAutoGui and OpenCV.

-Most games can be automated.
+It can automate almost any operation.

 ## Requirement
 pip install pyautogui